Owner / Trademark Attorney

 Choosing Law School

 After I graduated from Ohio Wesleyan University, I ventured off to the big city of Philadelphia to work at an investment firm.
 I had never given law school much of a thought until 1999, when Hurricane Floyd hit the east coast.
-Many of you here in North Carolina probably remember that storm.
+Anyone who lived in North Carolina at the time probably remembers that storm.
 It hit us just as hard up in Philly, and my apartment was flooded – I lost thousands of dollars of furniture and electronics.
 And learned a hard lesson about why it is important to carry renter’s insurance (I didn’t have it at the time).
 As a result, I got into a legal fight with my landlord (a lawyer) about who was responsible for the damage (I lost).

 But as a result of this one incident, I decided that I would never be taken advantage of again because I didn’t understand the law.
 So in 2001 I packed up and headed to law school.